Acts 5

 17Then the high priest rose up, and all they that were with him, (which is the sect of the Sadducees,) and were filled with indignation, 18And laid their hands on the apostles, and put them in the common prison.
 19But the angel of the Lord by night opened the prison doors, and brought them forth, and said, 20Go, stand and speak in the temple to the people all the words of this life.

-In the night, an angel opens the prison doors3.
+In the night, an angel opens the prison doors.
 The apostles are not told to escape or hide.
 They are given a charge: “Go, stand and speak in the temple to the people all the words of this life.”
-This is not rescue for its own sake.
-It is a calling back to their post.
+The rescue is a calling back to their post.
 The apostles are told to return - to the very place, at the very time, when they will face the council again.

 The apostles obey immediately.
 They return to the temple at dawn - the place of their arrest, in the sight of the Sanhedrin.
-It is not bravado or recklessness.
-It is obedience to a calling.
+This is obedience to a calling.
 When told to wait inside, they go outside.
 When imprisoned, they teach in the temple.
-The power at work in them is not fear-driven; it is calling-driven.
+The power at work in them is calling-driven.
 They go because they have been told to go.

 Acts 5:26-32Before the Council: Obedience to God